madrasafree/spoken-arabic-dictionary/README.md

 2. Clone the repository to your local machine.
 3. Configure IIS to point to the cloned directory.
 4. Update any paths to ensure the database is accessible locally.

-## Migration Project
-We are currently working on migrating this project to a more modern stack using **Flask (Python)** for the backend and **PostgreSQL** as the database.
-This migration aims to improve scalability, maintainability, and performance, while also making it easier for developers to contribute to the project.

-### Planned Technology Stack
-- **Backend**: Flask (Python)
-- **Database**: PostgreSQL
-- **Web Server**: Nginx or another modern web server

-Stay tuned for updates as we make progress on this migration.

-## Contributing
-If you are interested in contributing to this project, whether in its current ASP Classic form or the upcoming Flask version, please feel free to reach out.
-Contributions are welcome, especially in the areas of:
-- Improving ASP Classic code for current stability.
-- Assisting with the migration to Flask and PostgreSQL.
-- Testing and providing feedback.

-## Contact
-For questions or suggestions, please contact the project maintainers at [info@madrasafree.com](mailto:info@madrasafree.com).